#11: April 20, 2020: Healthy Communities are willing to make tough choices

 Why?
 Cost – I’m told.

-But if we’re short of funds, why is the street wide enough for two lanes of traffic plus parking on each side?
+But if we’re short of funds, why are so many street wide enough for two lanes of traffic plus parking on each side?
 Or – put another way…why do we offer free parking in residential areas?

 The answer is so simple that I’m surprised that it took me so long to ask the question.